flyx/ada-bundler/README.md

 The command-line tool provided by ada-bundler takes care of the post-compilation process of your application.
 You tell it the directories where the resource files are located, and it copies them into an output folder along with your executable(s).
-This output directory is usually called `bundle`.
+Third-party dynamically linked libraries will also be included in the bundle.

 ## Backends

  * __MacOSX__: ada-bundler will create an OSX App bundle for your application.
 You can copy this bundle everywhere and just double-click it to start your application.
-You can provide a list of binary files (e.g. third-party dependencies) which will be bundled along with your files into the App bundle.

-   User data files will be stored to and loaded from `~/Library/Application Support/[application-name]`.
+   User data files will be stored to and loaded from the `~/Library` folder.
- * __Windows__: ada-bundler will move the executable directly into the `bundle` directory and your resource files into subdirectories.
+ * __Windows__: ada-bundler will move the executable directly into a directory bearing the name of your application, along with your resource files.
 As there is no standard layout of this folder, ada-bundler defines his own standard.
+Note that ada-bundler cannot stuff the resource files into your executable, as most Windows applications do.
+They wouldn't have a path there, which is required by the platform-agnistic interface.

-   User data files will be located in places as defined by the [CSIDL (constant special item ID list)][1]
+   User data files will be located in places as defined by the [CSIDL (constant special item ID list)][1].
- * __Linux__: ada-bundler will take the `bundle` folder as root directory and copy your files into it according to the [XDG Base Directory Specification][2]
+ * __Linux_Universal__: Similar to _Windows_, but locates user-specific data folders according to the [XDG Base Directory Specification][2].

+In the future, backends for RPM and DEB packages may be added.

 ## Contact